Skip To Content

 Greater London Authority

-The Community Life survey is a household self-completion survey of adults aged 16+ in England.
+The Community Life survey is a household self-completion survey of adults aged 16 and over in England.
 The survey provides evidence on social cohesion, community engagement and social action.
-This report summarises the results from the 2019/20 survey and the 2020/21 survey, and provides comparisons between London and the rest of England.
+These reports summarise the results from the 2019/20, 2020/21 and 2021/22 surveys, and provide comparisons between London and the rest of England.

 Taking Part Survey 2019-20 – London summary